 Organic Basics: My Six Month Review

 I’ve recently been trying out the Organic Basics Lite Bralette and Briefs.
-I’ve had them for six months so I thought now would be a good time to tell you how I’ve been getting on.
-Read on if you’re thinking of investing in some sustainably sourced and ethically produced underwear but wondering if they’re really worth the extra cost!
+I’ve had them for six months so now seems the perfect time to tell you how I’ve been getting on.
+Read on if you’re thinking of investing in some sustainably sourced and ethically produced underwear but wondering how the hold up over time.
+Are they worth the extra investment?

 I’m all about clothing (and underwear) which will stand the test of time, I try to avoid items that will only last a handful of wears before it falls apart.
 Choosing to buy quality over quantity and keeping items for as long as possible greatly reduces the strain we put on natural resources.
 I’m a big believer in investing in a handful of high quality pieces rather than lots of cheaper things.